Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 1. In the process of slashing an `operator` for a given `strategy`, if the `Allocation` being slashed has a `currentMagnitude` of 0, the call will NOT revert.
 Instead, the `strategy` is skipped and slashing continues with the next `strategy` listed.
 This is to prevent an edge case where slashing occurs on or around a deallocation's `effectBlock` -- if the call reverted, the entire slash would fail.
 Skipping allows any valid slashes to be processed without requiring resubmission.
 2. If the `operator` has a pending, non-completable deallocation, the deallocation's `pendingDiff` is reduced proportional to the slash.
 This ensures that when the deallocation is completed, less `encumberedMagnitude` is freed.

-Once slashing is processed for a strategy, [slashed stake is burned via the `DelegationManager`](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-002.md#burning-of-slashed-funds).
+Once slashing is processed for a strategy, [slashed stake is burned or redistributed via the `DelegationManager`](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-002.md#burning-of-slashed-funds).

 *Effects*:
 * Given an `operator` and `operatorSet`, then for each `params.strategies` element and its corresponding `allocation`: